-It's Discriminatory to Ban Blood Donation Based on Gender Identity, Sexual Orientation: PIL Before SC
+It’s Discriminatory to Ban Blood Donation Based on Gender Identity, Sexual Orientation: PIL Before SC

 The Supreme Court has issued a notice to the central government seeking the rationale behind trans people, men who have sex with men, and female sex workers being permanently banned from donating blood in India.

-A three-judge bench, headed by Chief Justice S.A.
-Bobde, was hearing a petition by Thangjam Santa Singh, a Manipur trans rights activist.
-The petition challenges the validity of clauses 12 and 51 of the Guidelines on Blood Donor Selection and Blood Donor Referral, 2017 issued by the Ministry of Health & Family Welfare.
+A three-judge bench, headed by Justice S.A.
+Bobde, Chief Justice of India, was hearing a petition by Thangjam Santa Singh, a Manipur trans rights activist.
+The petition challenges the validity of clauses 12 and 51 of the Guidelines on Blood Donor Selection and Blood Donor Referral, 2017 issued by the Ministry of Health and Family Welfare.
 The PIL contests the guidelines are in violation of Articles 14, 15, and 21 of the constitution, and are “completely arbitrary, unreasonable, and discriminatory and also unscientific.”

 Clause 12 categorizes trans people, sexually active gay men, and female sex workers as ‘at risk’ for HIV, and Hepatitis B or C infections; and clause 51 permanently bans them from donating blood or plasma — without examining whether they are HIV-positive.